Beakerboy/OSMBuilding/CONTRIBUTING.md

 If you are submitting a fix for a bug, please include in the pull request a minimal test that fails under the existing code, but passes when the pull request is applied.

 #### Features
 Please discuss features before submitting code.
 This is to minimize any possibly that your valuable time goes to waste.
-New features must include test that cover all new code.
+New features must include tests that cover all new code.

 ## Styleguides
 The repository contains an eslint configuration file that describes the recommended style.
 All contributions must pass the linting check.